yugabyte/yugabyte-db/docs/content/latest/deploy/kubernetes/oss/operator-hub.md

   </li>
 </ul>

 This is an alternative to deploying YugabyteDB manually using [Yugabyte Operator](yugabyte-operator.md).
-The Yugabyte operator is available on [OperatorHub.io](https://operatorhub.io/operator/yugabyte-operator) and hence YugabyteDB can be also be deployed using [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager).
+The Yugabyte operator is available on Red Hat's [OperatorHub.io](https://operatorhub.io/operator/yugabyte-operator) and hence YugabyteDB can be also be deployed using [Operator Lifecycle Manager](https://github.com/operator-framework/operator-lifecycle-manager).
 As the name suggests, OLM is a tool to help deploy and manage Operators on your cluster.

 Read on to find out how you can deploy YugabyteDB with OLM.

-## Pre-requisites
+## Prerequisites
 A Kubernetes cluster and `kubectl` configured to talk to the cluster.

 ## Deploy YugabyteDB using Operator Lifecycle Manager